henokmulat/meal-app/README.md

 ├── widgets/            # Reusable UI components (e.g., FoodCard, CartItem)
 ├── providers/          # State management logic
 └── utils/              # Constants, themes, and helper functions

-🛠️ Built With

-Flutter - The UI toolkit for building native apps.

-Dart - The programming language used.

-Google Fonts - For custom typography.

-🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request

-📄 License

-Distributed under the MIT License.
-See LICENSE for more information.

-📚 Resources

-For help getting started with Flutter development, view the following resources:

-Lab: Write your first Flutter app

-Cookbook: Useful Flutter samples

-Online Documentation